IHE/pharm-supply/input/pagecontent/transactions.md

 |Notes | Other data needed about distribution – e.g., billing info, etc.|
 {:.table-bordered .table-sm}

-### S5.
-Inventory Updates
-One of the key aspects of the materials handling is that sometimes products are consumed but not used or reported clinically.
-For example items that are dropped or damaged, and/or need to be wasted - will not be reported in the clinical information exchange, but are important to be notified for proper inventory control.
-Another case is when multiuse products are not consumed upon each administration, but when the product is consumed, this should be registered.
-This data exchange can contain data such as:
-* Stock Location
-* Reporter ID
-* Patient ID, if applicable
-* Consumed items
-  * Identification of the item
-  * Physical item characteristics e.g., lot number etc.
-  * Quantity
-* Other information that may be relevant for the adequate processing of the consumption information

 ### S6.
 Inventory Updates
 One of the key aspects of the materials handling is that sometimes products are consumed but not used or reported clinically.
 For example items that are dropped or damaged, and/or need to be wasted - will not be reported in the clinical information exchange, but are important to be notified for proper inventory control.
 This consumption report can contain information such as: